-At the beginning it was difficult for him to do EFT for any longer than 20 minutes because he was so tired and he had great difficulty connecting emotionally.
+At the beginning, it was difficult for him to do EFT for any longer than 20 minutes because he was so tired and he had great difficulty connecting emotionally.
 He mostly wanted to talk about the disease symptoms and his medical reports.

 We started by working on his pain.
 I tried to help him to visualise it by getting very specific about it.
-I asked questions like what shape, what colour, what size, what texture, what the pain wants to do etc., but he found this very hard to do even when I asked him to guess at it.
+I asked questions like what shape, what colour, what size, what texture, what the pain wants to do, etc., but he found this very hard to do even when I asked him to guess at it.
 “I just want to make my pain disappear,” he said.

 I also asked him about what was happening when his ill health first started.
 He spoke about losing weight and being afraid of going to a hospital and his fear of hospitals in general.

 I asked, “What does that remind you of?”
 He then told me of his memory of being in hospital as a small child.
-We did a round of Even though my mother left me in hospital when I was a child and I don’t remember why and she never explained to me afterwards… We did another round of, Even though I feel like she didn’t protect me…
+We did a round of Even though my mother left me in hospital when I was a child and I don’t remember why and she never explained to me afterwards… We did another round of Even though I feel like she didn’t protect me…

 After this week of EFT sessions, my client went to see his doctor for a medical check.
-His blood sugar dropped from an average of 460 to 190 and his blood pressure dropped as well.
+His blood sugar had dropped from an average of 460 to 190 and his blood pressure had dropped as well.

 I learnt a lot from that experience too.
-I learnt that you have to go at the clients’ own pace even though you may want to move forward more quickly.
+I learnt that you have to go at the client’s own pace even though you may want to move forward more quickly.
 You just have to deal with what they’re going through at that time because they are overwhelmed by the pain and their issues and they can’t think of anything else.
-Ultimately you want to get specific but at first, some clients need a bit of EFT First Aid.
+Ultimately, you want to get specific, but, at first, some clients need a bit of EFT First Aid.